Bruce Burgess: Career

 Born in London in 1968, Burgess studied at Hill House School in London, then Harrow School.
 He started a charity in 1986, EDUCAID, raising money through schools for Bob Geldof's Band Aid Trust.

 From 1988 to 1990 he worked for BreakMarketing, an innovative youth marketing company operating out of the offices of Harvey Goldsmith Entertainments, working on promotion, marketing and sponsorship.
 While at Breakmarketing he helped to produce Peter Boizot's Soho Jazz Festival, and worked on the launch events and promotion of the London Daily News for Robert Maxwell.

 From 1990 to 1993 he was asked to be managing director of Unique Public Relations in London, representing major clients from both the UK and US.

 From 1993 to 1999, he was Chairman of Transmedia Productions, an independent production company.

 In 1996 Burgess created the London Restaurant Awards, which later became the ITV London Restaurant Awards.
 In 1998 Burgess founded the first London Restaurant Week with American Express and The London Tourist Board.

 In 1998 Burgess was asked to become a media adviser to the Conservative Party by William Hague.

 In 2002 Burgess formed a Los Angeles-based production company, Bluebook Films, with René Barnett, and in 2004 wrote and directed his first 35 mm short film Rosbeef which premiered "out of competition" at the Cannes Film Festival.
 Burgess and Barnett also worked together on the 2008 film Bloodline.

-In 2013 with the collaboration of the journalist Marcello Polastri, he will publish a story about forbidden history in Sardinia, dedicating himself to the giants of the Monte Prama.
+A multi-DVD set of broadcasts directed by Burgess was released in 2013.
+It dealt with controversial matters such the lost treasure of the Templars, the bloodline of Christ, the Holy Grail and secret Nazi UFOs.